whitefusionhq/whitefusion.studio/src/methodology.md

   Building upon the semantic elements and web components methodology above, we have recently made a fundamental upgrade to our approach to CSS (Cascading Style Sheets).
 It’s a methodology so new we’re not entirely sure there’s a name for it yet, but it all starts with CSS Variables (sometimes known as Custom Properties) and some forward-looking syntactic sugar provided by PostCSS.
   </summary>

   We start by defining a series of “tokens” as variables defined on `:root` in a global stylesheet.
 These tokens can either be created by us or we might co-mingle them with tokens imported from a UI library such as Shoelace (more on that below).
 Examples tokens might be `--base-font-size: 24px`, `--primary-color: #ff6f59`, or `--max-content-width: 50rem`.
 We even create tokens for responsive breakpoints (not yet browser-native, but enabled by PostCSS).
-You can see these sorts of `:root`-based design tokens on this very website by opening your web developer inspector.
+You can see these sorts of `:root`-based design tokens on this very website by opening your developer inspector.

-  After a basic design system is in place, we begin create styles using only element names as selectors. `section`, `p`, `a`, `main`, etc.—as well as custom elements like `navbar-inner` and so forth.
+  After a basic design system is in place, we begin creating styles using only element names as selectors. `section`, `p`, `a`, `main`, etc.—as well as custom elements like `navbar-inner` and so forth.
 We use classes sparingly (no `.foo.bar .baz` here!) while readily reaching for attribute selectors, especially for custom elements: `sl-input[size="medium"]` or `sl-bar-item[size~="6/10"]`.
-Occasionally we might override design tokens for particular element scopes, or for responsive breakpoints.
-In addition, when using web components which offer CSS Shadow Parts for advanced styling, we’ll use those as well when required (`sl-dialog::part(title)` for example).
+Occasionally we might override design tokens for particular element scopes, or within responsive media queries.
+In addition, when using web components which offer CSS Shadow Parts for advanced styling, we’ll use those as well when strictly necessary (`sl-dialog::part(title)` for example).

-  This combination of CSS Variables, element and attribute selectors, and the mechanisms provided by Shadow DOM + Parts, has resulted in a shocking reduction in the amount of CSS we write _as well as import_.
+  This combination of CSS Variables, element/attribute selectors, and the mechanisms provided by Shadow DOM + Parts has resulted in a shocking reduction in the amount of CSS we write _as well as import_.
 In the past you couldn’t do much quickly without reaching for something like Bootstrap.
-These days perhaps that would be Tailwind. ([Use with extreme caution!](https://dev.to/jaredcwhite/why-tailwind-isn-t-for-me-5c90)).
-However, we increasingly find ourselves not needing any “CSS framework” at all…only some MVP.css-inspired boilerplate and typically a web component-based UI library such as Shoelace.
+Lately that would be the main selling point of Tailwind. ([Er, use with extreme caution!](https://dev.to/jaredcwhite/why-tailwind-isn-t-for-me-5c90)).
+However, we increasingly find ourselves not needing any “CSS framework” at all…only some simple boilerplate and typically a web component-based UI library such as Shoelace.
 </details>

 ### Shoelace